lamastex/TDAOnABrainNetwork/README.md

 ./flagser-count MC6.flag --out file.h5
 This will return the same as above.

-# Inhibitory and Excitatory neurons
+# Inhibitory and Excitatory neurons in layers (Figure2.py)
 For the second and third graphs in 'Figure2.py', we need the relevant groups for inhibitory and excitatory neurons and for each layer.